What is World Toilet Day?

-The first World Toilet Day was observed in 2001.
+The first World Toilet Day was announced in 2001 by Jack Sim, a philanthropist from Singapore.
 It was founded to inform, engage and inspire people to take action towards providing accessible and safe sanitation facilities around the globe.

 What is the significance of World Toilet Day and why is it observed?

 With 4.2 billion people worldwide without access to safe sanitation facilities, we are in the midst of a global sanitation crisis.
 World Toilet Day might not seem like a significant observance, but it is observed to raise awareness and encourage strategic thinking towards tackling the crisis.

 A key topic of interest that is regularly discussed around World Toilet Day is sustainable development of sanitation facilities, particularly regarding the use of water resources and climate change.
 The observance also highlights the key role safe sanitation facilities play in preventing the spread of disease, and maintaining a good quality of health.